vahidAK/PatMat/README.md

 =================
 **June 25, 2022:** We have changed the labeling for HP1/HP2 and Maternal/Paternal haplotypes.
 Previously, if alternative allele was HP1 or maternal allele the lable would be 0|1 and if alternative allele was HP2 or paternal allele the label would be 1|0.
 Now, if alternative allele is HP1 or maternal allele the lable will be 1|0 and if alternative allele is HP2 or paternal allele the label will be 0|1.

-**June 25, 2022:** DMR list updated.
+**Aug 30, 2022:** DMR list updated.
 Adjacent DMRs were merged.
 Moreover, we noticed some overlapping DMRs did not merged in away to show the longest possible merged DMR, so they were merged to a single DMR with longest length.

 Table of Contents
 =================